modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index.rst

 to provide more context to the query compiler.

 The :py:class:`~modin.experimental.core.storage_formats.omnisci.query_compiler.DFAlgQueryCompiler`
-is responsible for reducing the received query to the pre-defined Dataframe algebra operators and pass their execution to the :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`.
+is responsible for reducing the query to the pre-defined Dataframe algebra operators and triggering execution on the :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`.

-When :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`
+When the :py:class:`~modin.experimental.core.execution.native.implementations.omnisci_on_native.dataframe.dataframe.OmnisciOnNativeDataframe`
-receives a query it determines whether the operation requires data materialization or can be performed lazily.
-Depending on that the operation is either appended to a lazy computation tree or executed.
+receives a query it determines whether the operation requires data materialization or whether it can be performed lazily.
+The operation is then either appended to a lazy computation tree or executed immediately.

 Lazy execution
 """"""""""""""